-Two experiments were conducted using modified forms of the WIT.
+Four experiments were conducted using modified forms of the WIT.
 In Experiment 1, participants performed a standard Black/White WIT or a version that replaced one category of primes (either Black or White faces) with neutral objects (e.g., a hair dryer).
-To extend and clarify the results of Experiment 1, a second experiment investigated the influence of Hispanic primes when compared to Black, White, or neutral primes.
-In both studies, PDP analyses assessed whether the observed effects were the result of changes in the influence of automatic or controlled processes.
+To extend and clarify these results, Experiment 2 investigated the apparent associations of Hispanic primes when compared to Black, White, or neutral primes.
+In Experiment 3, we tested whether inclusion of a target category very strongly associated with Blacks could cause a White-Gun association.
+In Experiment 4, we found that White primes prepared responses to a heterogeneous array of targets with no clear associative content.
+In all studies, PDP analyses assessed whether the observed effects were the result of changes in the influence of automatic or controlled processes.

+Experiment 1

+In this first experiment, we tested the effects of replacing one prime category with a new prime category consisting of neutrally-valenced household objects.
+Participants performed a standard WIT with Black and White primes, a modified WIT with Black and neutral household primes, or a modified WIT with White and neutral household primes.

-Considering previous evidence of spontaneous contrast in priming studies, we developed the following hypotheses for Experiment 1: Spontaneous contrast effects will occur in the WIT, such that a single stimulus could be capable of priming either “gun” or “tool” responses depending on the other primes in the task.
-Black primes will remain strongly associated with guns regardless of task context, causing neutral objects and White primes to facilitate tool responses (cf. Scherer & Lambert, 2012).
+We hypothesized that response-mapping contrast effects would change the apparent associations of primes such that a single stimulus could be capable of priming either “gun” or “tool” responses depending on the other primes in the task.
+When neutral-object primes are presented in contrast to Black-face primes, the neutral objects are expected to prepare “tool” responses.
+However, when neutral-object primes are presented in contrast to White-face primes, the neutral objects are expected to prepare “gun” responses.

 However, if White primes are actually associated with tools, the neutral objects should reverse their association when they appear in a task along with White faces, instead facilitating gun responses.
 Otherwise, if White primes and neutral objects are associated with neither guns nor tools, neither should prime either response in the absence of Black primes.

-Experiment 1

 Method

-We report how we determined our sample size, all data exclusions, all manipulations, and all measures in the study. https://github.com/hiv8r3/WIT4.
+We report how we determined our sample size, all data exclusions, all manipulations, and all measures in the study.
+Data and analytic code are publicly hosted at https://github.com/hiv8r3/WIT4.

 Participants and design.
 Participants were 130 university undergraduates who participated in exchange for partial course credit.
 Sample size was set so that the size of each experimental group roughly approximated those of previous studies of the RM contrast effect (e.g. Scherer & Lambert, 2009).
 The study was a 3 (Condition: Black/White, Black/Neutral, White/Neutral) × 2 (Prime category) × 2 (Target: Gun or Tool) mixed-model design, with Condition varying between subjects and Prime and Target varying within subjects.
 Prime content was determined by condition: In the Black/White condition, trials were evenly divided between Black and White faces that appeared as primes, as is typical of the WIT; in the Neutral/Black condition, primes included Black faces and neutral objects; in the Neutral/White condition, primes included White faces and neutral objects.